xiaoRoy/flutter-in-action/note/building-beautiful-UIs-with-flutter.md

 (only use in the single statement method ?)

+Naming the argument `_` (underscore) is a convention to indicate that it won't be used.

 __IconTheme__

 To give the icons in your app an accent color, pass the color argument to IconButton.
 Alternatively, you can apply a different theme.